RedisLabs/redislabs-docs/content/modules/redisgears/jvm/classes/gearsbuilder/register.md

     gears.operations.OnUnregisteredOperation onUnregistered)
 ```

-Register the pipeline of functions to run when certain events occur.
+Registers the pipeline of functions to run when certain events occur.

 ## Parameters